Containers in development

 . npm is the Node package manager.

-To run application with the packages we have script defined in package.json that instructs Node to execute index.js, the main/entry file in this case the script is executed with npm start
+To run the application with the packages we have a script defined in package.json that instructs Node to execute index.js, the main/entry file in this case the script is executed with npm start

 .
 The application already includes code to watch for changes in the filesystem and restart the application if any changes are detected.

 The project "node-dev-env" is here https://github.com/docker-hy/material-applications/tree/main/node-dev-env.
-I already included a development Dockerfile and a helpful docker-compose.yml.
+We have already included a development Dockerfile and a helpful docker-compose.yml.

 Dockerfile